AdobeDocs/app-builder/overview/what_is.md

 When you are ready to share the application with your end-users, you initiate the publish process from the Developer Console.
 Once the application is approved by an Admin, business users will be able to find it in Experience Cloud and use it if they have the right permissions.

-## Why Would You Use Adobe Custom Applications?
+## Why Would You Use Project Firefly?

 The main reasons you would use this framework are:
 *	Time to value – if you want to extend Adobe solutions, this is the fastest way to do it.